 The museum has a center named after Charles Darwin where various specimen collections are kept and are also used as workspace by the museum’s scientific staff.
 The center has two phases; Phase 1 is the Zoological department where organisms are preserved in alcohol.
 Phase 2 is the place where the entomology and botanical collections are kept.

 The center has an 8.62 long Giant Squid.
 Other famous specimens in the museum are the long replica of Diplodocus Carnegie (dinosaur) skeleton and the skeleton and model of a blue whale.
 The museum also consists of various galleries like the Red Zone, Green Zone, Blue Zone and Orange Zone.

 Timings: 10.00am – 17.50pm (daily including Sunday and bank holidays.
 But closed between 24-26 December)

 Last admission is at 17.30pm.

-Nearest tube station to V&A is South Kensington.
+Nearest tube station to V&A in South Kensington.
 Just get down at the tube station and follow signs to the museum.
-Like British museum, Science museum, V&A museum, Natural history museum is also free to visitors.
+Like the British Museum, Science Museum, V&A museum, Natural history museum is also free to visitors.

 England Trains – Information on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.